roger778876/systems-notes/README.md

-## 1/5 Stop, Collaborate, and listen
+## 1/5, 1/8 Stop, Collaborate, and listen
+- sockets are bidirectional

 **To use a socket:**
 1. Create the socket